toextendmylimits/Meta_Coding/behaviour_questions/common-questions.md

   Orderbook rebuild - automated test were neglected

 - Describe a time when you had to quickly learn something new and complex in order to ramp up for a project or solve a problem
+  Build bepsoke RFQ - Learn how the product works

-- Tell me a specific example of how a new skill set you grew in recent years help you improve - What is a current area of improvement or development for you?
+- Tell me a specific example of how a new skill set you grew in recent years help you improve -
+- What is a current area of improvement or development for you?
 -
 - How did you build your knowledge of the tech details in this space?
   Read books, watch video tutorials, talk with people who has the knowledge

 - Tell me about a specific skill set you develop after observing peers or mentors leveraging such skills.
   Presentation skills